-Ben joined the firm as an associate in 2013 and specialises in international commercial and investment treaty arbitration.
+Ben joined the firm in 2013 and specialises in international commercial and investment treaty arbitration.
 He has experience as counsel, administrative secretary and tribunal assistant in both institutional and ad hoc arbitrations conducted under numerous procedural rules (ICC, LCIA, SIAC, NAI, ICSID, UNCITRAL) across a range of industry sectors.
 These include energy and mining, infrastructure, satellites and telecommunications, insurance and reinsurance, banking, construction, biotechnology and automotive engineering.
-Prior to joining Quinn Emanuel, Ben was an associate at a leading international arbitration firm in Brussels.
+Prior to joining Quinn Emanuel, Ben worked as assistant to a leading arbitrator in Brussels.
 He has also gained experience as an intern with top international arbitration practices in London and Paris and at the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia in The Hague.
-He holds an undergraduate law degree from the University of Cambridge and an LL.M. in public international law from the University of Leiden, is a member of the New York State Bar and speaks fluent French.
+He holds an undergraduate law degree from the University of Cambridge and an LL.M. in public international law from the University of Leiden.
 Click here to view full bio.

-Philip is an Australian solicitor.
-He holds graduate degrees in international law from Sydney Law School (LLM) and Christ Church, Oxford (BCL), where he was the Myers Scholar.
-Philip also studied international law and international arbitration in The Hague, Paris, and Cologne.
-Before joining Quinn Emanuel, Philip trained and practised in the banking, litigation, and arbitration departments of leading law firms in Sydney and London.
+Before joining Quinn Emanuel, Philip trained and practised in the banking & finance, commercial litigation, and international arbitration departments of top-tier law firms in Sydney and London.
 Click here to view full bio.